 2 large egg whites, at room temperature

 For the strawberry buttercream filling:

 1 1/2 cups fresh strawberries, rinsed, hulled and coarsely chopped

 1 1/2 cups unsalted butter, cut into tablespoons, at room temperature

-We used the Mastrad Macaron Making Gift Set which includes a piping bag, six nozzles, a non stick baking sheet with circular ridges to help you make perfect, uniform macarons and a recipe book.
+We used the Mastrad Macaron Making Gift Set from Yuppie chef, which includes a piping bag, six nozzles, a non stick baking sheet with circular ridges to help you make perfect, uniform macarons and a recipe book.

 Hand beater or stand mixer

 2. Pulse the cup of castor sugar and almonds in a food processor until combined.